shamazmazum/nss-zero-dns/README.md

 * Install this library.
 * Change `hosts` entry in `/etc/nsswitch.conf` to something like `hosts: files dns zerodns`.
-* Set an environment variable ZDNS_IFACE to the name of interface connected to your LAN.

 That's it.
 You must be able to resolve names in `.local` zone!